 Swimming is another excellent form of exercise so if you have a pool or a lake close by some frequent swimming sessions will be fun and provide the needed exercise.

 Or you can also try doggy daycare.
-If you decide to try doggy daycare make sure the one you choose pre-screens all the dogs to make sure they are not dog aggressive.
-Doggy day care can provide hours of non-stop exercise for your dog and you will reap the benefits of that exercise for the next few days.
-Everybody says that usually 2 or 3 visits a week is adequate to calm a hyperactive dog.
+If you decide to try doggy daycare make sure the one you choose pre-screens all the dogs to make sure they are not dog-aggressive.
+Doggy daycare can provide hours of non-stop exercise for your dog and you will reap the benefits of that exercise for the next few days.
+Everybody says that usually 2 or 3 visits a week are adequate to calm a hyperactive dog.

 Here is one last idea you may find more affordable.
-Put together a group of 3 or 4 of your friends that have dog friendly dogs and do a doggy get together 2 or 3 times a week in different people’s backyard.
-You get the benefit of doggy day care without the cost and you get to enjoy the companionship from some other dog lovers.
+Put together a group of 3 or 4 of your friends that have dog-friendly dogs and do a doggy get-together 2 or 3 times a week in different people’s backyards.
+You get the benefit of doggy daycare without the cost and you get to enjoy the companionship from some other dog lovers.

 I hope these ideas will give you some inspiration to get that dog out and exercise it.
 I know you will both reap the benefits that come from the effort.